bcgov/platform-developer-docs/src/docs/automation-and-resiliency/horizontal-and-vertical-autoscaling-demo.md

                   memory: 10Mi
     ```

-    Note: In this Demo, `tats-vpa-test` is used.
-Also, CPU and Memory requests are set to be small on purpose.
+    Note: In this Demo, CPU and Memory requests are set to be small on purpose.

 ### VPA demo